JuneKim0712/JuneKim0712/README.md

 Hello!
 This is June Kim.

-I'm currently coding as a hobby and use the coding languages of Python, Java and JavaScript, and maybe someday I will learn Matlab and C as well.
+I'm currently coding as a hobby and use the coding languages of Python, Java, C++, and JavaScript, and maybe someday I will learn Matlab and C as well.

 # Languages